Close

 What Are Diminished Value Claims in Maryland?

 Car accidents have a lot of effects that you have to deal with.
 If you were fortunate in that you only suffered mild injuries or no injuries, you might still have vehicle damage to contend with.
-Getting your repairs taken care of can be expensive, but that should all be paid for by the defendant’s car insurance.
+Getting your repairs taken care of can be expensive, but the defendant’s car insurance should cover it.
 However, that might not be the end of your claims if your car ends up worth less money even after the repairs.

 A diminished value claim pays you for the difference in value after the repairs are completed on your car.
 Simply by having been in an accident, your car is often worth less, and even with repairs and replaced parts, the vehicle could have a lower value than it started with.
-That decreased value is something you can account for as part of a car accident claim in Maryland.
+That reduced value is something you can account for in a car accident claim in Maryland.

-Call our Maryland car accident attorneys at Rice, Murtha & Psoras for a free case review by dialing (410) 694-7291.
+Call our Maryland car accident attorneys at Rice Law for a free case review by dialing (410) 694-7291.

 What is a Diminished Value Claim for Vehicle Damage in Maryland?